 Going hiking?
 Camping in the woods?
 Then you really need a walking stick to move along.
 Walking sticks aid in reducing your weight that is supported by the knees as you walk.
 Without one, be sure to get tired pretty fast out there.

 Walking sticks are some of the homemade backpacking gear that you do not have to buy.
 You do not have to worry about slipping while crossing streams, walking over logs and loose rock.
+For easy instructions on how to make an excellent walking stick, check out our article to find out.

 Making a walking stick is pretty straightforward.
 It can be as easy as just identifying a strong piece of wood that is of the right length, and that is it.
 You can, however, decide to make it a little fancy by taking it through extra steps.